Synchronization-induced violation of thermodynamic uncertainty relations: Derivation of power and associated fluctuations

-Notice that the total power is eventually given by $P=P_A^{(0)}+P_B^{(0)}$ and it is reported in the main text in Eq.~\eqref{eq:PtotAB}.
-The expressions for the average heat currents can be derived analogously and are reported in Eq.~\eqref{eq:j1exp}.
+Notice that the total power is eventually given by $P=P_A^{(0)}+P_B^{(0)}$ and it is reported in the main text in equation~\eqref{eq:PtotAB}.
+The expressions for the average heat currents can be derived analogously and are reported in equation~\eqref{eq:j1exp}.
 As a final remark we quote the expressions of the fluctuations for the separate power contributions obtained at the lowest perturbative order by following similar steps as outlined above:

 Finally, fluctuations associated to the total power at the lowest perturbative order are given by

 Notice that this quantity, unlike the average total power, is not just the sum of the two subsystem contributions, but it also includes mixed term proportional to $\cos(\phi)$.